lesleyodu/lesleyodu.github.io/_pages/cv.md

 Education
 ======
-* Old Dominion University, 2024 (expected)
+* Old Dominion University
+  * Ph.D. in Computer Science, 2024 - present
-  * M.S. in Computer Science
+  * M.S. in Computer Science, 2024
 * University of Virginia, 2011
   * M.T. in Elementary Education
   * B.A. in Mathematics, *with Distinction, Phi Beta Kappa*